nirajkale/pynetwork/README.md

       #if its an object, then you can use your own custom json encode/decoder
       obj_str = your_json_encoder( obj)
       yield (index, bk.str_to_bytes(obj_to_str))
-    return result #return your integer result
   ```

   b. you can use any of the byte conversion methods from backend2 module of the package.
 You can convert int, str, or JSON str,
      or objects (with default valued constructor) to byte array

   c.
 The streaming will terminate when the generator raises an 'StopIteration' error or ident<0 or buffer is 'None'
   d. you can also terminate streaming from client side by returning 'False' in your streaming callback (User requested stream
      abort)

   e.
 If streaming ends (without User requested stream abort) then client calls 'eos_callback'

   f.
 You can also pass positional arguments & kwargs to this generator when you start the stream.
      (Package serializes your args & kwargs and then these params get deserialized at gateway where the function is executed
      with same params)

   2. Receive data batch from a handler subroutine